 Despite great progress in air quality improvement, approximately 57 million people nationwide lived in counties with pollution levels above the primary NAAQS in 2014.

-In addition, from 1990 to 2008, emissions of air toxics declined by approximately 62 percent.
+In addition, from 1990 to 2011, emissions of air toxics declined by over 60 percent.
 These reductions are the result of implementing stationary and mobile source regulations.
-The majority of the air toxics emitted in 2008 are also precursors of ozone and/or particle pollution.

 In recent years, EPA has acted to dramatically improve America's air quality by designing and developing national programs that, when fully implemented, will achieve significant reductions in air emissions.
 The associated air quality benefits will lead to improved health, longevity, and quality of life for all Americans.